CounterVortex is the vehicle for several voices.

 Weekly News Update on the Americas covers news from Latin America and the Caribbean, compiled and written from a progressive perspective.
 It was published weekly by the Nicaragua Solidarity Network of Greater New York from 1990 to 2015.
 Its news reports now appear sporadically on CounterVortex and on its own website.

 While rejecting the pretension that any journalism can be truly “objective,” CounterVortex does draw a distinction between reportage and opinion.
 Stories credited to Bill Weinberg’s blog use the editorial “we” and generally have an obvious “spin.”
 Stories credited to CounterVortex or Weekly News Update on the Americas are more narrowly reportorial.
 New Jewish Resistance stories are also advancing a particular viewpoint.
-We additionally run reportage from Ma’an News Agency and The New Humanitarian/IRIN (under their terms for non-commerial use), and from Jurist (with permission).
+We additionally run material from The New Humanitarian (under their terms for non-commercial use), and from Jurist (with permission).
 This material is also more strictly reportorial.

 Unless otherwise specified (e.g. material labeled as “reprinted,” “cross-post” or “used with permission”), all CounterVortex material is “creative commons,” meaning reprinting is permissible with attribution.